Standing Up, Falling Down

-Standing Up, Falling Down is a comedy film directed by Matt Ratner and written by Peter Hoare.
+Standing Up, Falling Down is a comedy drama film directed by Matt Ratner and written by Peter Hoare.
 The film stars Billy Crystal, Ben Schwartz, and Eloise Mumford.
 It premiered at the 2019 Tribeca Film Festival and was released in theaters and on demand on February 21, 2020.

 Premise

 When a stand-up comedian is forced to move back to Long Island, he forms an unlikely friendship with an alcoholic dermatologist.